-At June 30, 2017, the discount rate used to measure the total pension liability was 7.00 percent, which was a change from the June 30, 2016 rate of 6.83 percent.
+At June 30, 2018, the discount rate used to measure the total pension liability was 7.00 percent, which was the same as the June 30, 2017 rate.
 The projection of cash flows used to determine the discount rate assumed that employee contributions, employer contributions, and state contributions will be made at the current statutorily-required rates.

-Based on those assumptions, TRS's fiduciary net position at June 30, 2017, was projected to be available to make all projected future benefit payments to current active and inactive members and all benefit recipients.
+Based on those assumptions, TRS's fiduciary net position at June 30, 2018, was projected to be available to make all projected future benefit payments to current active and inactive members and all benefit recipients.
 Tier 1's liability is partially-funded by Tier 2 members, as the Tier 2 member contribution is higher than the cost of Tier 2 benefits.
 Due to this subsidy, contributions from future members in excess of the service cost are also included in the determination of the discount rate.
 All projected future payments were covered, so the long-term expected rate of return on TRS investments was applied to all periods of projected benefit payments to determine the total pension liability.